Here's how to combine multiple Citi credit cards for the ultimate travel rewards | CNN Underscored

 Alternatively, if you already have another Citi credit card sitting around that you hardly ever use, you can call Citi and ask if it can be converted to one of these four cards instead.
 But since you don’t earn a bonus when you convert an existing card, our recommendation would be to change it to either the Citi Double Cash Card or the Citi Rewards+ Card so you don’t lose out on any big sign-up bonuses.

 Of course, if you don’t love constantly switching credit cards, you don’t have to have the entire Citi Quartet in your wallet.
 Even having some combination of two or three of these Citi credit cards will still be better than just having one of them.
-But if you’re looking to take your credit card rewards to the max, the Citi Quartet is a great strategy to pull it off.
+But if you’re looking to take your credit card rewards to the next level, the Citi Quartet is a great strategy to pull it off.

 Learn more and apply now for the Citi Premier Card.